 What is Data Safe Haven?

-Data Safe Haven (DSH) is a controlled and secured service environment for undertaking research using sensitive data (personal, sensitive-personal, or confidential).
+The University of Edinburgh Data Safe Haven (DSH) is a controlled and secured service environment for undertaking research using sensitive data (confidential, personal or legal 'special categories' data, or data likely to cause harm if breached).

-The service provides robust controls and safeguards to enable the secure transfer of sensitive data into a highly secure environment where it can be stored, manipulated and analysed by approved members of a research team.
+The DSH research facility provides robust controls and safeguards to enable the secure transfer of sensitive data into a highly secure environment where it can be stored, manipulated and analysed by approved members of a research team.

 Why should I use it?